simon-ritchie/apysc/docs_src/source/int_and_number_arithmetic_operations.md

 assert int_1 == 30
 ```

 Arithmetic operations are not supported if the left value is the Python built-in value.
-For instance, the following code will raise the exception:
+For instance, the following code raises an exception:

 ```py
 import apysc as ap